evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 The constructed URI must be a reference to the "Probe description Text" (see {{text}}).

+# Ethical Considerations

+Executing some measurement experiences over the global Internet obviously require some ethical considerations when transit/destination non-solicited parties are involved.

+This document proposes a common way to identity the source and the purpose of active probing in order to reduce the potential burden on the non-solicited parties.

+But there are other considerations to be taken into account: from the payload content (e.g., is the encoding valid ?) to the transmission rate (see also {{IPV6_TOPOLOGY}} and {{IPV4_TOPOLOGY}} for some probing speed impacts).
+Those considerations are out of scope of this document.

 # Security Considerations

 While it is expected that only good-willing researchers will use these techniques, they will simplify and shorten the time to identify a probing across the Internet.